Why do I need a Wedding Ceremony Coordinator?

 How much do you charge for the Wedding Ceremony Coordinator?

-The Wedding Ceremony Coordinator comes at no fee for either the Rehearsal or the Ceremony (your choice) when the Custom Designed Ceremony is chosen.
-The Ceremony Coordinator can attend both the Rehearsal and the Ceremony for a small additional fee.
+The Wedding Ceremony Coordinator comes at no fee for both the Rehearsal or the Ceremony when the Custom Designed Ceremony is chosen and the Officiant will be attending the Rehearsal.
 Again, it is our attempt to assist in making your Wedding Day as stress-free for you as possible while helping to make sure that the event is coordinated to your expectations.

 My Function Hall has a Wedding Coordinator - why do I need another one?